 Gatwick to London

 - Fastest, but most expensive: Gatwick Express Rail — This comfortable service operates every 15 minutes from Gatwick Airport.
 It takes 30 minutes to reach Victoria Station in central London.
 We would highly recommend using the service below as it only takes about 5 minutes longer and it is far less expensive.
-Travelcard and Oyster card are not valid on this service.
+Oyster cards and contactless payment cards are valid on this service.

-- Slightly Longer, but much less expensive: Southern Rail — The service also runs from Gatwick to Victoria Station with departures every 15 minutes.
+- Slightly Longer, but less expensive: Southern Rail — The service also runs from Gatwick to Victoria Station with frequent departures throughout the day.
 It takes just a few minutes longer, as it makes a few stops along the way, but it is much cheaper.
-Travelcard and Oyster card are not valid on this service.
+Oyster cards and contactless payment cards are valid on this service.

-- Slightly Longer, but much less expensive: First Capital Connect — Also less expensive than the Gatwick Express, this service will get you to Farringdon and St. Pancras Stations in London which might be more convenient than Victoria Station for you, depending on where you are staying.
-Travelcard and Oyster card are not valid on this service.
+- Also Slightly Longer, but less expensive: ThamesLink — Also less expensive than the Gatwick Express, this service will get you to Farringdon and St. Pancras Stations in London which might be more convenient than Victoria Station for you, depending on where you are staying.
+Service is frequent, even running 4 times per hour throughout the night.
+Oyster cards and contactless payment cards are valid on this service.

 Stansted to London